 Teaching natural history to children and adults requires good communication skills, creativity, a desire for knowledge, and a willingness to face new challenges.
 Since most teaching is done while hiking, cross-country skiing, snowshoeing, canoeing, or climbing dunes, interns need to be in good physical condition.

 While at Sarett Nature Center, interns are encouraged to develop and present a weekend program for the public and/or to complete a project of their own such as design and construct an interpretive display or a new nature trail system, or to engage in field research.
 Interns are also expected to lead interpretive walks, maintain trails, and to help care for our resident animals.

 Internships are for a minimum of one season and no longer than three seasons.
-Our seasons are: summer (June-August), fall (September-December), and winter/spring (January-May).
+Our seasons are: summer (May/June-August), fall (September-December), and winter/spring (January-May).
 Interns can expect to work forty hours per week.
 This includes weekend hours.
 You will receive an hourly salary, plus housing if needed.

-To learn if there are currently any intern positions available, contact Dianne Braybrook – Director, Sarett Nature Center, 2300 Benton Center Road, Benton Harbor, MI 49022.
+To learn if there are currently any intern or staff positions available, contact Dianne Braybrook – Director, Sarett Nature Center, 2300 Benton Center Road, Benton Harbor, MI 49022.
 Please indicate the season(s) you are interested in.
 For more information about the Nature Center or our internship program, please call Dianne at (269) 927-4832 or email her at DianneB@sarett.com.